apache/www-site/content/foundation/board/meeting.md

 The Board holds its meetings by teleconference (and IRC for backchannel), and they typically last about one and a half hours.
 Meetings follow the posted agenda, with the chair or relevant officers leading discussion.
-Apache Members and PMC Chairs are always welcome to [attend monthly board meetings](#attend).
+Apache Members, PMC Chairs, and invited guests are always welcome to [attend monthly board meetings](#attend).

 **Contents**